FAQ on Immigration and Education

 • Those with DACA are eligible to be employed by a school in New York State and obtain initial and professional certifications.
 Unfortunately, those without DACA lack a social security number, and cannot be employed by a school system.
 They obtain the initial certification for five years, but not the permanent certification.

 • Yes!
-As of 2022 the New York State Education Department (NYSED) updated the process for requesting a “Teach Access Number”, which enables those without a social security number to open a TEACH account and pursue the fingerprinting process via IdentoGO.
-These fingerprints allow undocumented students to do fieldwork and/or student teaching in charter schools, independent (private) schools, and/or some schools outside New York City.
-CUNY has created an FAQ document as well for undocumented aspiring educators here.
+As of 2022 the New York State Education Department (NYSED) updated the process for requesting a “Teach Access Number”, which enables those without a social security number to open a TEACH account and complete the fingerprinting process via IdentoGO.
+Having these fingerprints can enable undocumented students without DACA or other legal protections to complete fieldwork and/or student teaching requirements in charter schools, independent (private) schools, and some schools in and out of New York City.
+CUNY has created an FAQ document specifically for undocumented aspiring educators here.

-• Undocumented students are unfortunately ineligible for federal student aid (Pell grant), however, they may be eligible for state-funded financial aid programs, depending on the state of residence.
-In New York State, qualified undocumented students can receive financial aid via the New York State DREAM Act to obtain an undergraduate degree.
+• Unfortunately, undocumented students (both with and without DACA) are ineligible for federal student aid (Pell grant), however, they may be eligible for state-funded financial aid programs, depending on the state-level policies in place where they live.
+In New York State, qualified undocumented students (both with and without DACA) can receive financial aid via the New York State DREAM Act to obtain an undergraduate degree.
 See more information and requirements here.
 Some colleges and universities may also provide need- or merit- based scholarships and grants to help cover the cost of an education.

-• Undocumented aspiring educators are eligible for some scholarships.
+• Undocumented aspiring educators (both with and without DACA) are eligible for some scholarships.
 Our CUNY-IIE website (see under Scholarship section) has links to various sources and repositories of different scholarships available to undocumented students.
-More information about the The Dream.US scholarship, available for most CUNY schools is also found at cuny.edu/thedreamus.
+More information about the The Dream.US scholarship, available for most CUNY schools is also found at https://cuny.edu/thedreamus.

 • Unfortunately, no. Federal work-study is a federal student aid program that provides part-time employment while the student is enrolled in school to help pay their education expenses.
-Because undocumented students are not eligible for federal financial aid, they are not eligible for work-study.
-Those with DACA may be eligible for fellowships (usually from private sources) that do not require a current and valid immigration status in the United States.
-Those without DACA may be eligible for fellowships if they are paid out as an independent contractor (see FAQ A17 below.)
+Because undocumented students (both with and without DACA) are not eligible for federal financial aid, they are not eligible for work-study.

 • No, a TEACH account is needed for certification.
 A TEACH account can be created with either a social security number or a nine-digit identifier provided by NYSED (for those without a social security number, see here.
 However, you must be legally authorized to work in the United States in order to obtain professional certification.